PiyushChanda/GCP_Notes/README.md

 Network balancing works out of the box, but HTTP load balancing is difficult to achieve.
 We need to do interfaces of our own with Compute Engine Load Balancing Infrastructure

+GCE - Compute
+GKE - Kubernetes
+Kubernetes - > Kubelets - > Individual Containers
+-> Means 'inside those'

+Kubernets is the orchestrator.
+It controls the Kubelets which in trun control the pods.
+The pods share the same resources and groups a bunch of containers.
+Pod may have the same ip address, or share disk volumes.
+Configured by json or yaml.

+So the instances are the a group of VM instances each of which are running kubernetes